0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Ch2-Notes.md

 - Definitions
     + *allocator* class is a template that provides typed memory allocation and object construction and destruction.
+    + *freelist* is a memory management technique that involves preallocating unconstructed memory to hold ojbects that will be created as needed.
+    + *Run-Time Type Identification (RTTI)* helps program to retrieve the actual derived types of the objects, which are referred to by pointers or references.
+    + *new expression* allocates and constructs an object of a specified type.
+    + *pointer to member* embodies the type of the calss as well as the type of the member.
+It applies to nonstatic member of a class.
+    + *function tabel*: it is a collection of cuntion pointers from which a given call is selected at run time.
+    + a *union* is a special kind of class.
+A *union* may have multiple data members, but at any point in time, only one of the members may have a value.
+When a value is assigned to one member of the *union*, all other members become undefined.
+    + *local class*: a class defined inside a function body.
+    + *porting* is the process of moving a program to a new machine.
+C programs are said to be portable.
+    + *bit-filed* is a special class data member which can be declared to hold a specified number of bits.
+It is normally used when a program needs to pass binary data to another program or hardware device.
+    + *linkage directives* are to indicate the language used for any non-C++ function.
+    + *volatile*: it is a type qualifier that signifies to the compiler that a variable might be changed outside the direct control of the program.
+It is a signal to the compiler that it may not perform certain optimizations.

 - Notes
     + C++ has two tways to allocate and free unconstructed, raw memory:
         * *allocator* class.
 It provides type-aware memory allocation.